vijulp/digital-garden-jekyll-template/_pages/index.md

   Take a look at <span style="font-weight: bold">[[Your first note]]</span> to get started on your exploration.
 </p>

 I'm a Cloud Solutions Architect based in Toronto.
 I work with customers to accelerate their cloud adoption journey.
-I enjoy being at the forefront of digital transformation journey for customers.
 Areas of interest include cloud computing, cryptocurrency, and clean energy.

 I'm active on <a title="Twitter" rel="noopener" target="_blank" href="https://twitter.com/vijulp">Twitter</a> &mdash; direct messages are open!
 Say hi! 👋